victorjonsson/Arlima/readme.txt

 == Changelog ==

-= 2.6 =
+= 2.6 (WIP...) =

+- New feature: Display an article list in a widget.
-- Now possible to delete image versions created by arlima on the page where you edit attachments.
+- New feature: Now possible to delete image versions (created by Arlima) on the same page where you edit attachments (only WordPress version >= 3.5).
+- New template: This release brings along a new template that's meant to be used when displaying a list in a widget.
+This template is practically the same as the default template except that it does not display related articles nor sub articles.
 - Minor bug fixes and general improvements.
 - Added missing translations.